 Review the outage schedule and stay informed of any schedule changes.
 Coordinate inspection efforts with the licensee to ensure that inspection opportunities are not missed.
 Direct observation of nondestructive examination (NDE) activities is preferable to document review.

 For inspection planning, consider relevant operating experience and interactions with the U.S Nuclear Regulatory Commission (NRC) Office of Nuclear Reactor Regulation (NRR) to determine the emphasis of the inspection.
 Review the previous summary outage report that the licensee submitted to the NRC and review the NRC’s ISI inspection results.

+As an inspection sample priority - select examinations for components/welds with active degradation mechanisms and/or subject to augmented inspection requirements (e.g., dissimilar metal welds).
+For example, at plants with risk-based ISI programs select welds identified as susceptible to a specific type of degradation as a priority (e.g., R1.11- fatigue) over welds with no known degradation (e.g., R1.20).
+Additionally, higher priority should be given to selection of welds that are subject to less frequent examinations with a high failure consequence (e.g., reactor vessel shell welds).

-For Sections 03.01 through 03.0, inspectors may select activities from a previous outage based on appropriate judgment or when timing does not allow for an inspection.
+For Sections 03.01 through 03.04, inspectors may select activities from a previous outage based on appropriate judgment or when timing does not allow for an inspection.